Riehle.net

 (With deep subclade detail available on request)

-We now have distant Riehle cousins (6th cousins, once removed) from the Wagshurst line showing closely matching, deep subclade results within the E-V13 haplogroup.
+We have distant Riehle cousins (6th cousins, once removed) from the Wagshurst line showing closely matching, deep subclade results within the E-V13 haplogroup.
 A Riehle from the line of Clemens Riehle is matched to the line of Felix and Leonhard Riehle.
 The lineages have their MRCA (most recent common ancestor) in Mathias Riehle, born 1697 in Wagshurts, Baden.
-Various Autosomal DNA matches link to other Riehle family members back through Johannes Riehle (1756–1828), providing confirmation of continuity for a great many Wagshurst descendants.
-Such descendants are in Ohio, New York, Indiana, Kentucky, Arizona, California, Wisconsin, Iowa and other parts of the US and Canada.
+Various Autosomal DNA matches link other Riehle male family members back to these lineages, providing evidence of continuity for many Wagshurst descendants.
+Such descendants are in Ohio, New York, Indiana, Kentucky, Arizona, California, Wisconsin, Iowa, North Carolina, Massachusetts, Minnesota, Ontario and other parts of the US and Canada.
+No doubt many others can be found in the Baden region of Germany.

 R-S6168 A deep subclade of L21, aka R1b1a1a2a1a2c, aka R1b-M529This Y-DNA is from a genealogical descendant of Bartholomew Riehle (via son Andrew) of Offenburg, Baden, with descendants in Ross County Ohio, Farming Minnesota, North Dakota and elsewhere.
-Available statistics indicate this haplogroup has over 80% identification to Irish ancestry with the rest Scottish and English so additional Y-DNA testing data are required for this lineage.
+Available statistics indicate however that this haplogroup has over 80% identification to Irish ancestry with nearly all the rest Scottish and English, so additional Y-DNA testing is required.

 R1b1 – Over 99% likely to be Haplogroup